-Here you can find out all the secrets to make homemade ladyfingers recipe at home!
-You will find out that homemade Ladyfingers are easy to make and taste much better than the ones you usually buy!
+Here you can find out all the secrets to make ladyfingers recipe (Savoiardi) at home!
+You will find out that homemade lady fingers biscuits are easy to make and taste much better than the ones you usually buy!
 Only three ingredients for a great biscuit.
 Try this step by step recipe!

-Homemade Ladyfingers or Savoiardi are typical biscuits of Italian pastry.
-Savoiardi are the very famous biscuits, popular all over the world, called “Ladyfingers” for their elongated shape that resembles the fingers of a lady.
+Ladyfingers or Savoiardi are typical biscuits of Italian pastry.
+Savoiardi are the very famous biscuits, popular all over the world, called “Lady fingers” for their elongated shape that resembles the fingers of a lady.

 Savoiardi biscuits were created by the chef of the Savoy family in honor of the royals of France visiting the court.
 Hence their name.
 They were a great success and quickly spread throughout the Savoy territories.

 Only few ingredients for homemade ladyfingres recipe: eggs, flour and sugar.
-Homemade Ladyfingers have a golden color, with a crumbly spongy consistency, covered with a delicious crunchy crust!
-Delicious with a good coffee, they are often used to make spoon desserts, above all the famous traditional Italian Tiramisu.
+Lady fingers cookies have a golden color, with a crumbly spongy consistency, covered with a delicious crunchy crust!
+Delicious with a good coffee, they are often used to make spoon desserts.
+For example you can use this ladyfingers recipe for Tiramisu.
 They are even perfect with pudding or creams such as Pastry Cream or Mascarpone Cream.

 Like any traditional Italian recipe, there are different versions.
-Some make homemade ladyfingers with flour, others with a mixture of flour and potato starch (as in this recipe), which makes them softer.
+Some make lady fingers with flour, others with a mixture of flour and potato starch (as in this recipe), which makes them softer.
 The use of flavorings, such as lemon, vanilla or liqueur, is subjective and entirely optional.

 The important thing of this recipe is to perfectly beat the egg whites so that the mixture is frothy and compact.
 Freshly baked homemade Ladyfingers have a consistency very similar to a sponge cake.
 After cooling they tend to harden, taking on a lighter, puffed and crunchy consistency like those you usually buy.

-Follow this homemade ladyfingers recipe with all the tips and tricks and you will get some delicious homemade Ladyfingers!
+Follow this Savoiardi recipe with all the tips and tricks and you will get some delicious Italian biscuits!

 Homemade Ladyfingers recipe